shelliwhite/daily-digest/README.md

 ## How it works

-1. `feeds.json` lists your sources grouped into categories you define.
+1. `feeds.json` lists your RSS sources grouped into categories you define.
+2. Gmail newsletters are fetched directly via the Gmail API using a label you apply.
-2. `generate.py` fetches each feed, pulls entries from the last 24 hours, fetches the full article content for each entry using `newspaper3k`, and renders a styled `index.html`.
+3. `generate.py` fetches each source, pulls entries from the last 24 hours, and renders a styled `index.html`.
-3. A GitHub Action runs `generate.py` daily at 17:00 UTC and commits the updated page.
+4. A GitHub Action runs `generate.py` daily at 17:00 UTC and commits the updated page.
-4. GitHub Pages serves `index.html` at your public URL.
+5. GitHub Pages serves `index.html` at your public URL.

-Each card on the digest shows a short preview by default.
-If full content was extracted, a "Read more" button expands the article inline.
-"Collapse" folds it back.
-An "Open ↗" link is always available to go to the original source.
+Each card shows a short preview by default.
+"Read more" expands the full content inline.
+For Gmail newsletters, the email renders in a sandboxed iframe exactly as designed — all links open in new tabs, unsubscribe links are neutralized, and your email address is redacted.
+"Open ↗" links to the original source.
+"Save" saves an item for later; saved items expire after 7 days.

 ## One-time setup

 ### 1. Create the repo
 Go to github.com → New repository → name it `daily-digest` → Public → Create.

-### 2. Unzip and upload the files
+### 2. Upload the files
 Unzip `daily-digest.zip`.
 The `.github` folder is hidden by default — reveal it first:
 - **Mac**: open the unzipped folder in Finder, press **Cmd+Shift+.**
 - **Windows**: File Explorer → View tab → check "Hidden items"

-You should see 5 items: `feeds.json`, `generate.py`, `index.html`, `README.md`, and `.github`.

-On your repo's GitHub page, click **"Add file" → "Upload files"** and drag in the **contents** of the folder (not the folder itself — dragging the parent folder nests everything one level too deep).
+On your repo's GitHub page, click **"Add file" → "Upload files"** and drag in the **contents** of the folder (not the folder itself).
 Commit the upload.

-> **Note:** If the `.github` folder doesn't survive the upload, create the workflow file manually: in your repo click "Add file" → "Create new file", type `.github/workflows/digest.yml` as the filename (GitHub creates the folders automatically as you type the slashes), paste in the workflow content, and commit.
+> **Tip:** If the `.github` folder doesn't survive upload, create the workflow file manually: "Add file" → "Create new file" → type `.github/workflows/digest.yml` as the filename → paste the workflow content → commit.

 ### 3. Enable GitHub Pages
 Settings → Pages → Source: "Deploy from a branch" → Branch `main`, folder `/ (root)` → Save.